Ezandora/Choice-Override/README.md

 </pre>

-When releasing your script, you'll need to add the library to a file named "dependencies.txt", located in the root folder of your svn directory.
+When releasing your script, you'll need to add the library to a file named "dependencies.txt", located in the root folder of your svn or git directory.
 It will need this line:
 <pre>
 https://github.com/Ezandora/Choice-Override/branches/Release/
 </pre>